Probity Adviser Directory

 All advisers listed on the Directory have agreed to maintain, for the purposes of any contracts entered into for the supply of probity services, appropriate levels of public liability and professional indemnity insurance in accordance with the terms and conditions of the Contract for Services formalised directly between the instructing agency and the Probity Adviser.

-For information to assist agencies determine the appropriate level of insurance, refer to the
+For information to assist agencies in determining the appropriate level of insurance, refer to the

 Guidelines for Determining Appropriate Levels of Insurance for Goods and Services Contracts (refer to publications).